 Chocolate Peanut Butter Bonbons

-Chocolate peanut butter bonbons.
+Chocolate Peanut Butter Bonbons.
 Copycat Reese’s peanut butter cups.
 I don’t care what you call these chocolate bonbons with a peanut butter filling.
 Anytime you combine chocolate and peanut butter is a win in my book.

 Backstory

-I did have a temporary lapse of fortitude when I scooped a bit of the peanut butter filling onto a piece of chocolate.
+I did have a temporary lapse of fortitude when I scooped a bit of the peanut butter bonbon filling onto a piece of chocolate.
 But onward I went.

 What’s the difference between a truffle and a bonbon?

-Tips and tricks
+Recipe tips and tricks

 Using a chocolate tempering machine